ramity/ally/docs/2023-07-09-model-plan.md

 ## Shared

-- shared/
+> Purpose: Used for any models that are shared across applications

-    - Used for any models that are shared across applications
+- shared/TBD

 ---

 ## Stocks